-Modi hails India as military space power after anti-satellite missile test
+India shoots down satellite in test, Modi hails arrival as space power

-NEW DELHI (Reuters) - India shot down one of its own satellites in low-Earth orbit with a ground-to-space missile on Wednesday, Prime Minister Narendra Modi said, hailing his country’s first test of such weaponry as a breakthrough establishing it as a military space power.
+NEW DELHI (Reuters) - India shot down one of its satellites in space with an anti-satellite missile on Wednesday, Prime Minister Narendra Modi said, hailing the country’s first test of such technology as a major breakthrough that establishes it as a space power.

-India would be the fourth country to have used such an anti-satellite weapon after the United States, Russia and China, according to Modi, who heads into general elections next month.
+India would only be the fourth country to have used such an anti-satellite weapon after the United States, Russia and China, said Modi, who heads into general elections next month.

-“Our scientists shot down a live satellite 300 kilometers away in space, in low-Earth orbit,” Modi said in a television broadcast.
+“Our scientists shot down a live satellite 300 kilometers away in space, in low-earth orbit,” Modi said in a television broadcast.

 “India has made an unprecedented achievement today,” he added, speaking in Hindi.
 “India registered its name as a space power.”

-Anti-satellite weapons permit attacks on enemy satellites, blinding them or disrupting communications, as well as providing a technology base for intercepting ballistic missiles.
+Anti-satellite weapons permit attacks on enemy satellites, blinding them or disrupting communications, as well as providing a technology base to intercept ballistic missiles.

 Such capabilities have raised fears of the weaponization of space and setting off a race between rivals.

-The New Delhi government and Washington, which have generally close relations, have been in talks regarding the event, and India publicly issued an aircraft safety advisory before the launch, Eastburn added.

-Lieutenant General David Thompson, vice commander of U.S. Air Force Space Command, said the International Space Station was not at risk at this point.

-China’s foreign ministry said it hoped all countries “can earnestly protect lasting peace and tranquillity in space.”
-Russia declined to make any immediate comment.
+After the news, China’s foreign ministry said it hoped all countries “can earnestly protect lasting peace and tranquility in space”.
+The United States and Russia both declined to make any immediate comment.

-India’s neighbor and arch-rival, Pakistan, said space is the “common heritage of mankind, and every nation has the responsibility to avoid actions which can lead to the militarization of this arena.”
+India’s neighbor and arch-rival Pakistan said space is the “common heritage of mankind and every nation has the responsibility to avoid actions which can lead to the militarization of this arena.”

-Tensions flared last month between the nuclear-armed foes after a militant attack in the disputed region of Kashmir.
+Tension flared last month between the nuclear-armed foes after a militant attack in the disputed region of Kashmir.
+Separately, Pakistan announced on Wednesday it had studied an Indian government report into the Kashmir incident and summoned India’s High Commissioner to Islamabad to share the conclusions, adding that it was seeking further information and was acting in the interest of regional peace and security.

-India has had a space program for years, providing Earth-imaging satellites and launch capabilities as a cheaper alternative to Western space services.
+India has had a space program for years, making earth imaging satellites and launch capabilities as a cheaper alternative to Western programs.
 It sent a low-cost probe to Mars in 2014 and plans its first manned space mission by 2022.
-India also launched a lunar mission, Chandrayaan-1, in 2008 that included an orbiter and an impact probe.

-The latest test, conducted from an island off India’s east coast, was aimed at protecting the country’s assets in space against foreign attacks, the government said.
+The latest test, conducted from an island off its east coast, was aimed at protecting India’s assets in space against foreign attacks, the government said.

 A ballistic missile defence interceptor produced by the government’s Defence Research and Development Organisation was used to shoot down the satellite, the foreign ministry said.

-“The capability achieved ... provides credible deterrence against threats to our growing space-based assets from long-range missiles, and proliferation in the types and numbers of missiles,” it said in a statement.
+“The capability achieved...provides credible deterrence against threats to our growing space-based assets from long-range missiles, and proliferation in the types and numbers of missiles,” it said in a statement.

-The three-minute test in the low-Earth orbit ensured there was no debris in space and the remnants would “decay and fall back on to the Earth within weeks,” the ministry added.
+The three-minute test in the lower atmosphere ensured there was no debris in space and the remnants would “decay and fall back on to the earth within weeks”, the ministry added.

-But Jeffrey Lewis of the Middlebury Institute of International Studies at Monterey said the risk of fragments hitting other objects in space remained.
+But Jeffrey Lewis of the Middlebury Institute of International Studies at Monterey said the risk of debris hitting other objects in space remained.

-“One of the big risks of a hit-to-kill ASAT (anti-satellite weapon) is that it shatters the target, leaving a cloud of lethal debris that threatens other satellites.
+“One of the big risks of a hit-to-kill ASAT (anti satellite weapon) is that it shatters the target, leaving a cloud of lethal debris that threatens other satellites.
 In an extreme scenario, there is even a risk of ‘collisional cascading’ in which one breakup triggers others in a chain reaction.”

 “While tests can be arranged to minimize this risk, any operational use of such a system in war poses a real threat to all satellites in orbit at similar altitude.”